-Knowing when to apply for college is important, but there are also application deadlines for the FAFSA.
+When asking “when do you apply for college?” don't forget that there are also important application deadlines for the FAFSA.
 Remember: Federal student aid is mostly given out on a first-come, first-served basis, so the quicker you apply the better.
 In Illinois, your FAFSA deadline also helps determine your eligibility for Illinois Student Assistance Commission programs.
 North Central College recommends you fill out your FAFSA application by December 31.

 The first part of the FAFSA form is easy.
 Go to fafsa.gov and click “Start Here.”

 The form will let you choose whether you are the student or if your parent or preparer is filling out the form (Or you if you’re a student from a Freely Associated State).

 You’ll have the option to create a save key, which is a temporary password you can use to save your progress and come back later or if you and your parents want to switch off working on the form.

 Feel free to do this, but make sure you and your parents are not working on the form at the same time on different computers.
 More than one login at a time can make you lose your progress.

 Read all the directions for the financial aid application over closely, and as many times as you need if you can’t understand them.
 You’ll see blue question mark icons you can click on if you ever need help.

 The federal aid form has seven sections you’ll need to finish:

 - Student demographics: all your information, including name, social security number, birth date, mailing address, email address, gender, phone number, driver’s license number (if you have one), whether you’re married or not, whether you’re a U.S. citizen or not, and whether you are willing to do work-study jobs